BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

     function(FunctionObject fo) : callable{std::make_unique<callable_impl<FunctionObject>>(std::move(fo))}; //constructor for function object
 };
 ```
-we could also use `std::invoke` instead. we might need a *Clone* method,  also forewarding and unwrapping references.
+we could also use `std::invoke` instead. we might need a *Clone* method,  also forwarding and unwrapping references.
 </details>

 ## C++ Weekly - Ep 334 - How to Put a Lambda in a Container